-- Began composting vegetable scraps, meat, and other biodegradable items, amounting to 18 cubic feet (several hundred pounds) of compost per week
+- We now compost vegetable scraps, meat, and other biodegradable items, amounting to several hundred pounds of compost per week.

-- Purchased twice as many Denver Urban Garden produce shares as in 2010 while also receiving donated produce from several DUG affiliates
+- In 2011, we purchased twice as many Denver Urban Garden produce shares as in 2010 while also receiving donated produce from several DUG affiliates.

-- Began asking donors to go green by electing to receive acknowledgments electronically and/or at year’s end only, nearly 200 responded, resulting in hundreds of dollars of savings in printed letterhead and postage costs
+- We continually ask our donors to go green by electing to receive acknowledgments electronically and/or at year’s end only, saving us hundreds of dollars in printed letterhead and postage costs.

-- Saved approximately 8,600 miles driven per year through staff members working from home, biking, or using public transportation
+- We save approximately 8,600 miles driven per year through staff members working from home, biking, or using public transportation.

-- More than 5,000 lbs of fruits, vegetables, and herbs were donated to the Project Angel Heart kitchen from individuals gardeners, community gardens, and small farms, an estimated 50% increase over 2010 produce donations
+- In 2011, more than 5,000 lbs of fruits, vegetables, and herbs were donated to the Project Angel Heart kitchen from individual gardeners, community gardens, and small farms.